JWWon/JWWon/README.md

 #### Love fixing real-life problems that technology can solve with great impact 💥

 - 🧗 Tried to make my own business for 3 times, and currently finding problems that I want to solve.
-- 🚀 Working as a front-end engineer at [PPLINK](https://www.pagecall.com/) since Jan.
-2021.
+- 🚀 Working as a software engineer at [Twelve Labs](https://twelvelabs.io) since May.
+2022.
 - 🤹‍♀️ Have ability to build back-end and UI design as well.
 - 💂‍♀️ I served my duty as software developer at Cyber Operation Command, ROK for 1.5 years.